 Outside the city of Edinburgh lies the village of Rosslyn, home of Rosslyn Chapel famed for being in the Da Vinci Code.
 Have you read the book or watched the films?

 Scotland has so many interesting stories and people.
 Here are just a few;-

 Arthur Conan Doyle - World Famous Detective Sherlock Holmes.

 J.K Rowling - Must-See Attractions For Harry Potter Fans.

 Robert Burns - Burns Night.

 J.M Barrie - Kirriemuir Scotland: The Home of Peter Pan.

-John Muir - The Royal Burgh of North Berwick.
+John Muir - Visit The Birthplace of the Founder of National Parks in The U.S.A - The Royal Burgh of North Berwick.